 - long term means that at least 80% of the rooms are occupied by someone who has lived in the boarding house for at least three months during the year (though this does not need to be consecutive months)

-- low cost means that tariffs are less than those set each year by the Office of State Revenue for the purpose of obtaining a land tax exemption.
+- low cost means that tariffs are less than those set each year by the Department of Communities and Justice.
+Read the Table of Rents for the Boarding House Financial Assistance Program.

 To qualify as ‘Full board’ the operator must supply on a daily basis a minimum of two cooked full main meals to each resident (equivalent in value to the difference between the threshold rental for a room without board and a room with full board) and weekly supply of fresh linen (sheets and bath towels).
 The tenants Rental Agreement must specify that these are included in their rent.

 OSR tariffs are updated each year and are available on the Office of State Revenue website.